fbpx

 If you go down this route, you will need a strong sense of boundaries to keep your part-time work from leaking into your game development time.

-Alternatively, some developers develop small prototypes, raise money from publishers — an often competitive and challenging process that can take years — then are able to focus on delivering their game within the constraints of the project.
+Alternatively, some developers develop small game prototypes, raise money from publishers — an often competitive and challenging process that can take years — then are able to focus on delivering their game within the constraints of the project.

 Tech: You will need to be able to build the game and the features you want in your game.
 This may mean a mixture of: